 To be safe, a privacy disclaimer should be included with all email communications that originate from your company’s official email account that may be sent to someone residing in the protected areas of Europe.

-Some Businesses Targeting Consumers in California, Colorado, Virginia, and Utah
+Businesses Targeting Consumers in U.S. States

 Be sure to include a link to your privacy policy in the email disclaimer for any marketing and promotional materials that may reach people in protected states.